Removable edges in cubic matching covered graphs: Preliminaries

-{We note that every edge (or vertex other than the splicing vertex) in $G\odot H$ corresponds uniquely an edge (or vertex) in $G$ or $H$. } With a mild abuse of language, we will use the same label of the edge (or vertex) in $G\odot H$ as it is in $G$ or $H$, and vice versa.
+We note that every edge (or vertex) in $G\odot H$ corresponds uniquely an edge (or vertex other than the splicing vertex) in $G$ or $H$.
+With a mild abuse of language, we will use the same label of the edge (or vertex) in $G\odot H$ as it is in $G$ or $H$, and vice versa.
+The following propositions are about the splicing of two graphs.